apache/airflow/docs/helm-chart/extending-the-chart.rst

 .. note::

-    Make sure you already added the Airflow repo locally by running: ``helm repo add apache-airflow https://airflow.apache.org``.
+    Make sure you have already added the Airflow repo locally by running: ``helm repo add apache-airflow https://airflow.apache.org``.

 .. tip::

-    You can also use the name of the repo instead the URL by replacing ``https://airflow.apache.org`` with ``"@apache-airflow"``.
+    You can also use the name of the repo instead of the URL by replacing ``https://airflow.apache.org`` with ``"@apache-airflow"``.

-Adding the Airflow chart as a dependency means that it will be deploy together with your custom chart.
+Adding the Airflow chart as a dependency means that it will be deployed together with your custom chart.
-You can disable the installation of the Airflow by adding the ``condition`` field to the ``dependencies`` section.
+You can disable the installation of Airflow by adding the ``condition`` field to the ``dependencies`` section.
 For example:

 .. code-block::